AntiPwr/AntiPwr.github.io/root/wiki/Scender.md

 ## Geography and Structure

-Scender’s design aims to blend with the natural hilly terrain of Scender Proper, the large, uniquely shaped cliffs of [[Kyre's Point|Kyre]] and [[Luin’s Point]], and the [[Access]], which flows around [[Gaudis]] before narrowing into a river through the city.
-The southern entrance to Scender Proper features a vast ravine-like divide in the natural Aprimma wall, separating it from [[Southcatch]].
-This [[Great Ripple Wall]], built concentrically around the [[Solscept]], marks the boundary between [[Contribution Band]] and [[Acceptance Band]].
-Due to the city's hilly terrain, the height of the wall appears lower atop the three major hills (Cless, Plume, and Riees) but rises dramatically in the valleys between them.
+Scender’s design aims to blend with the natural hilly terrain of Scender Proper, the large, uniquely shaped cliffs of [[Kyre's Point|Kyre]] and [[Luin’s Point]], and the [[Access]], which flows around [[Gaudis]] before narrowing into a river which flows through [[Southcatch]] and into Scender Proper.
+The southern entrance to Scender Proper features a vast ravine-like divide in the natural Aprimma wall, separating it from Southcatch.
+This [[Great Ripple Wall]], built concentrically around the center [[Solscept]] monument and educational center.
+This outer city wall forms the Due to the city's hilly terrain, the height of the wall appears lower atop the three major hills (Cless, Plume, and Riees) but rises dramatically in the valleys between them.
 Military-exclusive access points exist atop each hill.

+### City Bands

+Scender is organized into three concentric bands, each with distinct roles and character:

+- **Ascension Band**: The innermost ring of the city, encompassing the central districts around the [[Solscept]].
+This area contains the majority of Sunstream-funded monopolistic businesses, government buildings, courts, and administrative centers.
+It is the political and economic heart of Scender, where the city's most influential institutions and enterprises are concentrated.

+- **Acceptance Band**: The middle ring of Scender, which includes the peaks of each major hill (Cless, Plume, and Riees) as well as the troughs and valleys between them.
+This band serves as a transitional zone, blending residential, educational, and commercial spaces.
+It is home to important research facilities, schools, and communal gathering places, and acts as a bridge between the city's core and its outer neighborhoods.

+- **Contribution Band**: The outermost ring, bordering the Great Ripple Wall that surrounds all of Scender.
+Contribution Band is characterized by its proximity to the city's boundaries and includes both areas inside the wall and some that extend beyond it.
+This band is where much of the city's production, trade, and external interaction occurs, with markets, workshops, and entry points for goods and people.
+It serves as the first point of contact for newcomers and is vital to Scender's ongoing growth and connection to the wider world.

 Naval defenses of Scender operate beneath Cless, as the Access flows into [[Endem]] through a subterranean break, forming the Egress Waterfall.
 The [[Swirling Sea]] drives water inland toward [[Sancta]], creating a fast-moving current that naturally filters through the city. [[Ferra]], [[Bluma]], and [[Natura]] symbiotically aid citizens, contributing to infrastructure, education, policing, and agriculture.